Timmehh89/mongodb-docker-script/README.md

 1. Install Docker
 2. Configure your database in .env file
 3. Execute start_mongodb.sh
-4. mongodb and mongo express started with your configuration
+4. mongodb and mongo express starts with your configuration

 ### Prerequisites